 When you become a resident during the year – capital income

-Generally, if you are taxed under the rules in the PAYE scheme, you’re only liable for tax on income and wealth under the provisions regarding limited tax liability in Norway.
+Generally, if you’re taxed under the rules in the PAYE scheme, you’re only liable for tax on income and wealth under the provisions regarding limited tax liability in Norway.

 If you become a tax resident during the year, you can stay in the PAYE scheme for the remainder of the income year.
-Yet this only applies if your capital incomes in Norway and other countries does not exceed an amount that will be specified by a regulation, NOK 10,000 for 2019.
-By capital income we mean for instance dividend, interest income and income from letting property.
+Yet this only applies if your capital income in Norway and other countries amounts to less than NOK 10,000 in total.
+By capital income, we mean for instance dividend, interest income and income from letting property.

-If such incomes exceed the income limit, you must be taxed under the general tax rules for all your income and wealth for the entire income year.
+If such income exceeds the income limit, you must be taxed under the general tax rules for all your income and wealth for the entire income year.
 If you become tax resident during the income year, you must inform the tax office about your expected global capital income in your application for a tax deduction card.

 Have you paid too much tax?